-(offered every other Spring: 2025, 2027)

-This course will examine Christian

-Anthropology through the lens of the

-relationship between nature and grace.
-After a

-consideration of the "problem" of

-anthropology in modernity, we will consider

-the following themes: predestination (of Jesus

-Christ and of the human person in Jesus

-Christ), the human person as imago Dei,

-human nature in relation to grace, the

-meaning of the person, the meaning of sexual

-difference, original sin, and justification.
+This course will examine Christian Anthropology through the lens of relationship between nature and grace.
+After a consideration of the "problem" anthropology in modernity, we will consider the following themes: predestination (of Jesus Christ and of the human person in Jesus Christ), the human person as imago Dei, human nature in relation to grace, the meaning of the person, the meaning of sexual difference, original sin, and justification.
 3 Credits.

-C217 - Fundamental Moral Theology (offered every Fall)
+C217 - Fundamental Moral Theology

-This course introduces the fields of moral theology and Catholic Social Thought.
-Students will contemplate the purpose of moral theology and Catholic Social Thought in the life of the Church, their methods, and the problems they address.
-Topics will include sin and conversion, vice and virtue, methods of moral decision making, and the development and practice of Catholic Social
+This course introduces the field of moral theology.
+Students will contemplate the purpose of moral theology in the life of the Church, its methods, and the problems it addresses.
+Topics will include happiness, action theory, sin, conversion, vice and virtue, and methods of moral decision making.
+3 Credits.